MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-dynamics365.md

 ---
 # Manage Dynamics 365 answers and results (preview)

-Information has become increasingly distributed, and while often these islands of information are near, they're still out of reach.
+## Search federation connectors

 Microsoft Search federation connectors pull together information and insights from across Microsoft clouds, making it available to search from SharePoint Online, Office.com, and Bing.com.
+Our Dynamics 365 federation connector is now available in preview.

+## Dynamics 365 federation connector

 Microsoft Dynamics 365 is a line of intelligent business applications designed for enterprise resource planning and customer relationship management.
 With Dynamics 365 federation, Microsoft Search provides a seamless search experience, enabling users to easily find the most relevant customer and business data stored in Dynamics 365.
+The Dynamics 365 federation connector provides some key benefits:

 * **Easy to administer:** Streamlined process to configure and maintain the search connection to a Dynamics 365 instance.
 * **Easy to use:** Users can easily and quickly find key information stored in Dynamics 365, including accounts, contacts, open opportunities, and more.